-There are no shortage of estate planning myths, most of which are dangerous because they can prevent someone from creating one in the first place.
-Not having a plan in place can cause problems for the deceased and those left behind.
+There is no shortage of estate planning myths, most of which are dangerous because they can prevent someone from creating one in the first place—not having a plan in place can cause problems for the deceased and those left behind.
 While no one wants to leave important decisions around their family and estate to chance, it frequently happens.
-The majority (72%) of Americans don’t have a will or trust, or have out of date documents.
+Most (72%) of Americans don’t have a will or trust or have out-of-date documents.
 Myths play a large part in why most don’t have an estate plan.

 Here are 5 of the most common myths people have about estate planning.

 III.
 Today might be the best day to take action

 Today might be the best chance you have to take action.
 The longer you wait, the more deeply embedded you are in your current lifestyle.
 Your habits solidify.
 Your beliefs harden.
 You get comfortable.
 It will never be easy, but it may also never be easier than it is right now.

 Successful retirements don’t just happen by chance.
 They require advanced planning that promotes continuous and intentional actions.
 These actions begin with clarifying a vision of retirement, assessing needs, evaluating resources, and creating strategies to address gaps.